Nafsuki/new_2_static_page-main/README.md

 ## Features
 ⚡️ Mobile first, responsive design\
+⚡️ Hover effects\
-⚡️ Implemented Modal when button is clicked\
+⚡️ Implemented Modal when buttons are clicked\
-⚡️ Closing modal when send button is clicked\
+⚡️ Confirmation Modal when send button is clicked\ 🆕🔺 ⚡️ Closing modal when confirmation box is clicked 🆕🔺

 If I had more time... => DONE ✅
 - I would make another modal to say 'Your message was sent' when 'send' button is clicked